UltraEngine/Documentation/CPP/CreateTextArea.md

 | parent | parent widget |
 | style | textfield style, can be TEXTAREA_DEFAULT or TEXTAREA_WORDWRAP |

+## Returns

+Returns a new TextArea widget.

+## Remarks

+When the TEXTAREA_WORDWRAP style is used whitespace characters may be optimized for faster layout calculation.

 ## Example

 ![](https://github.com/Leadwerks/Documentation/raw/master/Images/CreateTextArea.png)